awakari/.github/profile/README.md

 > Never specify additional certificate attributes like "O", "OU", etc.
 > The resulting DN should not contain commas.

-Then request the client certificate.
+Then request the client certificate (currently by email).

 # 4. Usage